 The snow conditions make the use of skins necessary, when climbing up on the east side of the ice sheet.
 Once the steepest part is completed, it may be a good idea to cut the skins in half, and once the highest point is reached, there is no need for the skins any more.
-For the crossing we recommend rifled (crown) or "easy skin" skis for all participants except experienced cross country skiers
+For the crossing we recommend rifled (crown/fish scales) skis for all participants except experienced cross country skiers.
+If someone opts for skis that need wax or klister, he has to know how to use it and bring it himself.